UBS To Absorb Credit Suisse Domestic Unit, Eyes 3,000 Job Cuts - UrduPoint

 The decision to integrate Credit Suisse's business would result in "around 1,000 redundancies", he said, adding that the overall restructuring was "expected to lead to about 2,000 additional redundancies in Switzerland over the next couple of years".

-Ermotti stressed that UBS was "committed to minimising the impact on employees", and would provide financial support and retraining opportunities to those affected.
+Ermotti said UBS would provide financial support and retraining opportunities to those affected.

-They would also benefit from "a quite healthy Swiss job market", he said.
+Speaking to journalists, he highlighted the "very favourable job market conditions in Switzerland", insisting that those affected "will be able to find another job".

+The Swiss Bank Employees Association (SBEA) hailed UBS for assuming its social responsibility, but lamented an "end of an era".

+Economy Minister Guy Parmelin said in a statement that he regretted the "unavoidable" layoffs, but hailed that an agreement had been reached between the combined banks and social partners.

+The Liberals Party meanwhile decried that "a piece of economic history" would be "extinguished" with the disappearance of the Credit Suisse's domestic branch, which among other things helped build Switzerland's iconic railway system.

-- Credit Suisse suffers $10 bn loss - Ermotti also emphasised to analysts that UBS's analysis of Credit Suisse's business showed "the necessity of the decisive actions taken over the weekend" in March when Swiss authorities forced through the merger.
+- Credit Suisse was 'deeply flawed' - Ermotti also emphasised that UBS's analysis of Credit Suisse's business showed "the necessity of the decisive actions taken over the weekend" in March when Swiss authorities forced through the merger.

 "It was not just a matter of liquidity drying up.
-Credit Suisse's business model, and business ... was deeply flawed, and its reputation severely damaged," he said.
+Credit Suisse's business model, and business ... was deeply flawed, and its reputation severely damaged," he told analysts.

 "The bank was no longer in a position to continue on its own."
 Even before the results were released, it was obvious the merger combined two banks pulling in diametrically different directions.